 Public schools are places where kids go to learn essential life skills.
 They help students get ready for life and jobs.
 They are the backbone of education in America.
 Many factors decide how public schools work.
 These include rules from the U.S. Department of Education, state boards of education, and local school boards.

 Every state has a public school system to provide free education to every child.
-Public schools are government-run schools regulated by federal, state and local law.
-However, with a free education often come numerous legal issues that parents should consider when sending their children to public schools.
+Public schools are government-run schools regulated by federal, state, and local law.
+Yet, a free education often comes with several legal issues.
+Parents should consider these issues when sending their children to public schools.

 Public School Governance

-Although federal and state laws affect a public school’s operations and responsibilities, most of the major decisions affecting public education are made at the local level.
-Each state divides its many public schools into local districts that could be as large as an entire county or as localized as a portion of a city.
-Each district is governed by a school board made up of elected leaders charged with the decision-making responsibilities for the district.
-Each school district has a superintendent, who is responsible for implementing the school board’s decisions and controls the day-to-day operations of the district.
-A principal controls the day-to-day operations of an individual school within the district, and the principal usually reports to the superintendent.
+Federal and state laws affect a public school's operations and responsibilities.
+Most of the major decisions affecting public education are local.
+Each state divides its many public schools into local districts.
+These districts could be as large as an entire county or as localized as a part of a city.
+An elected school board governs each district.
+Each school district has a superintendent.
+This person implements the school board's decisions.
+They also control the day-to-day operations of the district.
+A principal manages the day-to-day operations of an individual school within the district.
+The principal usually reports to the superintendent.

 Public schools get their funding from a variety of sources.
 Federal laws passed by Congress may provide funding to schools across the country.
-State legislatures also allocate funding to schools each year through the state’s annual budget process.
-Local districts in many states can propose local taxes to provide additional funding for that particular school district.
-Finally, corporations, public interest groups, and parents may provide grants or donations to help fund school activities or renovations.
+State legislatures also distribute funding to schools each year.
+They do this through the state's annual budget process.
+Local districts in many states can propose local taxes.
+They might do this to provide more funding for that particular school district.
+Finally, corporations, public interest groups, and parents may provide grants or donations.
+These funds can help pay for school activities or renovations.